Pedra Branca, Singapore: Resolution of outstanding issues

 Malaysia and Singapore have established what they have named the Joint Technical Committee to delimit the maritime boundary in the area around Pedra Branca and Middle Rocks and to determine the ownership of South Ledge.
 Following a meeting on 3 June 2008, the Committee agreed that a technical sub-committee would be established to oversee the conduct of joint survey works to prepare the way for talks on maritime issues in and around the area.
 If any incident occurred in and around the waters of Pedra Branca, Middle Rocks and South Ledge, either side would provide humanitarian assistance to the vessels involved.
 Finally, both Malaysian and Singaporean fishermen could continue traditional fishing activities in those waters.
 In September 2008, the Joint Technical Committee reported that its Sub-Committee on Joint Survey Works was finalising technical preparations for a hydrographic survey that would provide data for future delimitation discussions.
 A Sub-Committee on Maritime and Airspace Management and Fisheries had also been formed, and after a meeting on 20 August 2008 it decided that traditional fishing activities by both countries should continue in waters beyond 0.5 nmi off Pedra Branca, Middle Rocks and South Ledge.
+In October 2023, at the 10th Singapore-Malaysia Leaders' Retreat, Singapore's then-Prime Minister Lee Hsien Loong and Malaysia's Prime Minister Dato’ Seri Anwar Ibrahim released a joint statement saying that they looked forward to the resolution of the outstanding bilateral maritime boundary delimitation issues.
+The offices have yet to release the results of any follow-ups.